yast/yast-network/doc/network-ng.md

 The systems' configuration is read using *configuration readers*, which are special classes which implements the logic to find out the details and build a proper {Y2Network::Config} object.
-Once the wanted modifications are performed to this configuration object, it could be written in the filesystem by using a *configuration writer*.
+Once the wanted modifications are performed to this configuration object (and related objects), it could be written in the filesystem by using a *configuration writer*.

                  +--------+             +---------+
     reader ----> | config | -- user --> | config' |----> writer